vporton/zondirectory/README.md

 uploaded files, splitting them into a set of several file bundles versions.
 (Usually the UI should show just the last version.)

-## Future features

-The main smart contract has the following features which are currently missing in the user interface:

-### Author information

-### Cover images

-### Categorization

-Anybody can create a category and child-parent relationship between two categories or between an item and a category.

-### Directory of Web links

-### `Pay` and `Donate` events

 ### Voting

 You can send Ether to the main contract address.
 This way you obtain voting rights